iKenndac/new-blog/content/posts/2024-05-13-vision-pro-eu-early-adopter.md

 ### Exchanging My Faulty Unit

-Since getting this thing repaired from Europe is currently a no-go, I wanted to make sure that everything was OK before I left the country.
+Since getting the Vision Pro repaired from Europe is currently a no-go, I wanted to make sure that everything was OK before I left the country.
 Finally able to *see* the thing, I did a dead/hot pixel check and everything seemed fine, but when my wife was using it I noticed that the front screen looked a bit… wibbly?
-It's hard to describe and photograph, but something's not right here.
+It's hard to describe and photograph, but something wasn't right.
 If there *was* a problem it was minor, and I didn't want to spend the day carting the massive box around Chicago.

 <img width="700" src="/pictures/vision-pro-initial-impressions/bad-screen.jpg" /> \\
 *The best we could do to capture the weird screen problem.
 Those lighter speckles over my eye shouldn't be there.
 This was manifesting in a line all the way across the screen — maybe the 3D-effect overlay was misaligned?*